Soggade Chinni Nayana: Plot

 Ram "Ramu" Mohan is a socially-inept cardiologist practicing in the United States.
 His wife, Seetha, feels lonely since Ramu pays very little attention to her because of his work.
 They decide to divorce and leave for Sivapuram, Rajahmundry, where Ramu's mother Satyabhama lives.
 Satyabhama, shocked to learn that Ramu and Seetha are divorcing, shouts at a portrait of her deceased husband Bangarraju (a benevolent, flirtatious zamindar who died nearly 30 years ago in an accident).

 Bangarraju's soul is in Naraka, where he continues to flirt.
-Yama, at Shiva's command, sends him back to earth because there is a mission only he can fulfil.
+Yamaraj, at Lord Shiva's command, sends him back to earth because there is a mission only he can fulfil.
 Bangarraju, who can be seen and heard only by Satyabhama, tries to solve his family's problems.
 After several unsuccessful attempts, Bangarraju possesses Ramu's body on his birthday.
 He meets Ramu's young female cousins, and invites them to his home.
 On his way back Ramu meets Suri, a frightened drunk who runs away as Ramu and Bangarraju look identical.
 To free himself from guilt, Suri later admits that he murdered Bangarraju with a lorry after he was bribed.
 Before he can disclose more details, Suri dies in an accident and Bangarraju learns that his family is in danger.
 Ramu spends quality time with his cousins, making Seetha jealous.

 Bangarraju is confronted by Satyabhama, who is unaware of recent events.
 He suggests that she help Seetha impress Ramu.
 At Satyabhama's suggestion, Ramu and Seetha go to a theatre to watch a film.
 When she is taunted, Ramu (possessed by Bangarraju) overpowers her tormenters.
 Seetha is pleasantly surprised, since Ramu failed to confront the same group earlier in a similar situation.
 The couple slowly grow closer, and Seetha realises that Ramu does love her.
 Bangarraju learns from Athmanandam, a godman who can communicate with souls, that his uncle Rudraraju masterminded his murder.
-Rudraraju and his cousin, Veerababu, wanted to steal jewellery from a 1,000-year old temple to Shiva.
+Rudraraju and his cousin, Veerababu, wanted to steal jewellery from a 1,000-year old temple to Lord Shiva.
 They murdered Bangarraju, bribing Suri to silence him.